vikramaditya08315-alt/loyalty_points/README.md

 - Expansion to Testnet/Mainnet for real-world deployment.

 ## Contract Address
-Deployed on Devnet using Clarinet.
-For local development, see the `deployments/default.devnet-plan.yaml` file for details.
+Deployed on Devnet using Clarinet at STB6Z9BTVPNCDJFHKZJR0WGYZ6H2319V1BGZYYBV

 ---